IBM/evote/README.md

 [![](docs/routes.png)](https://www.youtube.com/watch?v=iajsJiIC7oU)

-**🚧🚧Note: you will need Node 8.x to run this pattern!🚧🚧** To install and run Node 8.9.0
+**🚧🚧Note: you will need Node 8.x to run this pattern!🚧🚧**

+For example, to install and run Node 8.9.0:

 ```bash
   brew install nvm
   nvm install 8.9.0